- My Parents

 Optimizing One’s Gifts and Talents

-The swish of the fabric as it is taken off the roll is pure delight as is the very feeling of the softness against the skin.
+The swish of beautiful fabric as it is taken off the roll is a pure delight, as is the very feeling of the softness against the skin.
 What excitement it evokes.

 - Isn’t it the most satisfying thing to make something beautiful and useful?

 - To be able to dress up and know that you will be the only person in the room with that dress or outfit?